-o First level control
+First level control

 - Monitoring compliance with exclusion rules: The Risk team implements the exclusion lists, which are sent on a monthly basis, primarily using information from our ESG data provider (to date: MSCI).
 Pre-trade control is set up in the order management system (OMS).
 This prevents that any order is executed on any excluded security.
 Post-trade control is also in place, to detect any security that would have become non-investable after updating the exclusion lists.
 When this case arises, the Risk team alerts the portfolio managers, who have 3 months to divest the position, in the best interests of the holders.
-Compliance with this deadline is also monitored by the risk team. - Monitoring compliance with minimum ESG ratings and the universe outperformance: The Risk team monitors the ESG score to ensure: - compliance with the minimum ESG score (40/100); and - o that coverage is in line with the fund's pre-contractual commitment.
+Compliance with this deadline is also monitored by the risk team. - Monitoring compliance with minimum ESG ratings and the universe outperformance: The Risk team monitors the ESG score to ensure: - compliance with the minimum ESG score (40/100, with an adjusted minimum ESG score of 30/100 for companies incorporated in non-OECD countries); and - o that coverage is in line with the fund's pre-contractual commitment.

 The Risk team also monitors that the fund does outperform its universe in terms of ESG score.
 Compliance with these rules is subject to a pre-trade check, configured into the OMS, and which blocks any purchase of securities that do not respect these rules.
-Post-trade control is also in place, to detect any security that would have become non-investable after updating the ESG score (for example, following the emergence of a controversy).
+Post-trade control is also in place, to detect any security that would have become noninvestable after updating the ESG score (for example, following the emergence of a controversy).
 When this case arises, the Risk team alerts the portfolio manager, who has 3 months to divest the position, in the best interests of the holders.
 Compliance with this deadline is also monitored by the risk team.